 The immune system helps protect the body from infection and disease.

-The lymph system is made up of the following:
+The lymph system is made up of:

 Lymph tissue is also found in other parts of the body such as the stomach, thyroid gland, brain, and skin.